prof-rossetti/nyu-info-2335-201706/projects/freestyle/project.md

 The software's source code should be hosted on GitHub.com in its own repository which uses the following conventions:

-  + Contains a file named `README.md` which provides instructions for how to install and use the software.
+  + Contains a file named `README.md` which provides instructions for how to install and use the software (ideally using a `requirements.txt` file).
 It must also specify which Python version to run it on (2.x vs 3.x).
   + Contains a license named `LICENSE.md` or `LICENSE.txt` or `LICENSE` which specifies copyright holder(s) and terms of use.
 You are recommended to choose from one of the standard licenses available within the GitHub.com user interface when you create a new repository.
   + Contains a file named `PLANNING.md` which restates your system's objectives, information inputs, and information outputs.
 If you would also like to share images and/or other artifacts resulting from the research, planning, and proposal processes, place these artifacts inside a directory called `planning`.
   + Contains a directory called `app` (or some other name of choice) to include one or more Python scripts which perform the application's functionality.
 The Python scripts may exist within various sub-directories of the `app` directory, if appropriate.
 Ask the professor if you're not sure how this applies to your program.